aonurakman/ROS-Pick-n-Place/README.md

-# Pick and Place with TIAGO Robot in ROS
+# Pick and Place with TIAGO Robot in ROS2

 Team project for Intelligent Robotics course in University of Padua, 2023